 In other words, here’s how people arrive at my blog:

 Of the 71% search traffic, 67% of visitors comes from Google.
-Only 6% of traffic comes from Tinyletter (my newsletter service), 10% from Twitter, 7% from Disqus.
+Only 6% of traffic comes from my newsletter, 10% from Twitter, 7% from Disqus.

 From Google Webmaster Tools, here are some common search terms: